christineymshen/christineymshen.github.io/_pages/about.md

 Currently I'm enjoying my cannot-go-back-home-yet-still-hope-it-never-ends summer days.
 And I'm slowly brownion-motioning in things I find interesting.

-Outside of Statistics, a few things I've been enjoying doing regularly are: yoga, tennis, and meditation.
+Outside of Statistics, a few things I've been enjoying doing regularly are: yoga, meditation, and tennis.

 <sub>The icon on this webpage is the Chinese character of my last name, said to be written by [Wang XiZhi](http://www.sfds.cn/6C88/1025905.html), or at least in his calligraphy style I guess.</sub>